 Often during the hot and sticky summer months we probably don’t think about making soup for our meals.
-It’s August and although school is starting up soon the weather continues to be hot, hot, hot!!
+It’s August and the weather continues to be hot, hot, hot!!
 The great thing about soup is that it doesn’t have to be served hot and the possibilities are endless!
 So, why not try COLD soup?

 Here are 3 good reasons why cold soup can be a very healthy option for a quick, easy, and nutritious summer meal.

 During the summer heat it is always a good idea to stay on top of fluid intake since it is very easy to become dehydrated especially when playing or working outside in the direct heat.
 If you are thirsty that is your first signal that your body is already slightly dehydrated.
 Another indicator is if urine color is very yellow.
 If you are hydrated then urine will be very pale or almost clear.
 The liquid base of a cold soup provides extra hydration on top of your daily beverages plus it can add sodium and potassium to the diet depending on the soup which are important electrolytes lost through sweat.
 Sodium actually helps the body hold fluid as well.
 The new recommendations for sodium intake are 2300mg/day and 1500mg/day if 50 years or older.

 2. Soup can be Satisfying and Slimming!